marciofva/BackEnd-Cucumber-RestAssured-Java/README.md

 - Status Code: 404 Not Found

 ## JSON schema validator
-- In order to ensure that JSON format is right as well as all data inside him.
-Therefore, it was created a json file (schema) and stored in "resource" file.
-It is validated by the statement 'body(matchesJsonSchemaInClasspath("schema-json.json"))';
+- Th main goal is to ensure that the JSON format is correct as well as all data inside him.
+Therefore, it was created a json file (schema) and stored it in "resource" file in the package project.
+In the source-code is validated by the statement 'body(matchesJsonSchemaInClasspath("schema-json.json"))';